 Icelandic by birth, but international by nature, Biggi has lived and worked in London, Reykjavik, Paris, New York and Los Angeles.
-His film work includes the music score for ‘Beeba Boys’ the crime thriller written and directed by Academy Award Nominee Deepa Mehta, Gordon Buchanan's BBC2 documentary 'Reindeer Family & Me', the official movie trailer for ‘I Smile Back’, starring Sarah Silverman and music for the trailer for Thomas Vinterberg’s 2015 movie ‘Far from the Madding Crowd’ starring Carey Mulligan.
-Recent commissions also include the original score to Thomson Holiday’s ‘Moments’ advertising campaign, recorded at Abbey Road Studios with the London Chamber Orchestra, which he was nominated for at last years Music & Sound Awards.
-Biggi has also recently composed for Apple, Skoda, IBM, Mercedes Benz and Chevrolet, to name but few. ~ Kim Willsher, journalist
+In 2018, he was invited to score the Channel 4 VR Documentary 'Grenfell Our Home', directed by Jonathan Rudd.
+The immersive film combines 360 degree video testimonies from the survivors of the fire, with computer generated animations.
+Recent film work include the music score for ‘Beeba Boys’ the crime thriller written and directed by Academy Award Nominee Deepa Mehta, Gordon Buchanan's BBC2 documentary 'Reindeer Family & Me', the official movie trailer for ‘I Smile Back’, starring Sarah Silverman and music for the trailer for Thomas Vinterberg’s 2015 movie ‘Far from the Madding Crowd’ starring Carey Mulligan.
+Recent commissions also include the original score to Thomson Holiday’s ‘Moments’ advertising campaign, recorded at Abbey Road Studios with the London Chamber Orchestra, which Biggi was nominated for an award for at the Music & Sound (MAS) Awards last year.
+Biggi has also recently composed for Apple, Skoda, IBM, Mercedes Benz and Chevrolet, to name but few.

 ‘Icelandic composers and musicians have mastered the fusion of classical & popular music and Biggi Hilmars is no exception.
 His music retains the unique beauty & cinematic soundscape that encompasses my love for the sound of Iceland.'